ImageMagick/Usage-Markdown/quantize/index.md

 ### Ordered Dither with small numbers of colors. {#ordered_dither_small}

-When using a small number of colors for a small image a pseudo-random dither like IM's hilbert curve error correction dither, or even a simpler Floyd-Steinberg error correction dither (see [Error Correction Dither](#dither_error) above ) produces a horrible looking result.
+When using a small number of colors for a small image, a pseudo-random dither like IM's hilbert curve error correction dither, or even a simpler Floyd-Steinberg error correction dither (see [Error Correction Dither](#dither_error) above ) produces a horrible looking result.

-Ideally an [Ordered Dither](#ordered-dither) should be used with low color and small icon like images to produce a much better looking result.
+Ideally an [Ordered Dither](#ordered-dither) should be used with low color and small icon-like images to produce a much better looking result.
 However at the moment ordered dither in IM can only used 'fixed' mathematically generated color tables, and not just a collection of 'best' colors.

 ### Ordered Dither with a map of any colors {#ordered_dther_map}